ila-embsys/ada-project-example/README.md

 * Install VcXsrv on Windows Host system.
 * Run it with all default parameters.
 * Run guiconfig.
 Now X server can be accessible.
 During container build the DISPLAY variable was set to host.docker.internal:0 value

-## Quick run (GitPod)

-* Make sure default IDE setting in GitPod user preferences set to VS Code
-* Click on "GitPod ready-to-code" button
-* Wait until workspace created and repository modules initialized
-* If "select a Kit for ada-project-example" shows choose "[Unspecified]"
-* Choose UART-shell configuration preset by clicking the button neath the "Build" on status bar.
-* Click the "Build" button on the status bar
-* Run Task by choose: Menu > Terminal > Run Task... > "Launch Renode and Connect UART" > Continue without scanning the task output
-* Wait until Renode simulator launch firmware and prints the shell prompt to the emulated UART console
-* You can type to the shell something like "kernel version"
-* Go to the "Run and Debug" tab and launch "Renode GDB" to debug
-* Configure Zephyr

-       $ west build -t menuconfig

 ## Flash and debug a development board